xsdg/gqpp/CHECKLIST.md

-# A checklist to be used after Geeqie has been updated
+# Checklist for new releases of Geeqie

 ## Before compiling the sources, carry out the following actions when necessary